johnridesabike/bikewalklife/posts/2021/08/pedal-power-with-pattie-a-newsletter-by-the-creator-of-traveling-at-the-speed-of-bike.md

   alt: ''
   caption: ''
 external_link: https://pedalpower.substack.com/p/coming-soon
+excerpt: >
+  Pattie Baker, of Traveling at the Speed of Bike fame, is starting a newsletter series in September called Pedal Power with Pattie.
+It's designed to align with her bike classes.

 ---
 Pattie Baker, of Traveling at the Speed of Bike fame, is starting a newsletter series in September called Pedal Power with Pattie.
 It's designed to align with her bike classes.